 Overview of Keystone Saves

-Pending passage of HB 2156, implementation of Keystone Saves will go into effect after two years.
-However, it’s worth noting that simply introducing state-sponsored retirement legislation does not guarantee it will pass.
-For example, states such as Hawaii have been unable to pass legislation stemming from disagreement upon the details of a state-sponsored retirement bill.
+Pending passage of HB 577, implementation of Keystone Saves will go into effect no more than two years after being enacted.
+However, it’s worth noting that passing the state House does not guarantee it will be signed into law.
+For example, states such as Hawaii are currently in a stalemate in their attempt to agree upon the details of a state-sponsored retirement bill.
+For now, Pennsylvanian business owners and employees should keep an eye on the progression of this legislation (Human Interest is here to help!).

-How Keystone Saves works
+How Keystone Saves works for employers

-Those with established retirement program,
+• Those with established retirement program,

-Those with fewer than five employees, or
+• Those with fewer than five employees, or

-Those that have been in business less than 15 months
+• Those that have been in business less than 15 months

-Employees would be able to opt out of Keystone Saves at any time.
+All employees would be able to opt out of Keystone Saves at any time.
 However, those who choose to participate would enjoy full account portability, meaning they could transfer their savings to an employer retirement account or other qualifying program and continue saving.

 The potential impact of Keystone Saves